bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, sorry, just one comment.
 You know, it's not obvious what we can do with this technology.
 I don't know if everybody understands.
-In fact, I think the white paper is not a good starting point for, in fact, it is the, you know, So, sometimes you need to know the tools that you have available.
+In fact, I think the white paper is not a good starting point for sometimes you need to know the tools that you have available.
-So, when you say, okay, we can fix the, oh, there is this technology that we can use, and this is exactly for this.
+So, when you say: "oh, there is this technology that we can use, and this is exactly for this".
 So if you have documentation or presentations or examples or snippets or whatever or use cases, right?
 That's also cool.
 I'm pretty interested in this stuff.